Souruly/DIP---Image-Artifact-Removal/DIP - Object Removal with Mode/Readme.md

 ## Notes for the future :
 1. Better results could be achieved with a color threshold for processing pixels of real photographs.
 2. Faster algorithms??
+3. I've already seen what iseing "Average"(Mean) instead of Mode does.
+But it would be interesting to see what "Median" does.